 '''

 class MyModule(PgAdminModule):

 This is class implements the pgadmin.utils.PgAdminModule, and

 implements the hooks

 def get_own_stylesheets(self):

 Returns:

 list: the stylesheets used by this module, not including any

 stylesheet needed by the submodules.

 return [url_for('static', 'css/mymodule.css')]

 def get_own_javascripts(self):

+11 11 11

 Returns:

 list of dict:

 - contains the name (representation for this javascript

-module), path (url for it without .js suffix), deps (array of
+module), path (url for it without . is suffix), deps (array of

 dependents), exports window object by the javascript module,

 and when (would you like to load this javascript), etc

 information for this module, not including any script needed

 by submodules.

-.....

 return [

 {

 'name': 'pgadmin.extension.mymodule',

 'path': url_for('static', filename='js/mymodule'),

 'exports': None,

 'when': 'server'

-}

 ]

 def get_own_menuitems(self):

 Returns:

 dict: the menuitems for this module, not including

 any needed from the submodules.

-.....

-return {

-'help_items': [

-MenuItem(

-name='mnu_mymodule_help',

-priority=999,

-We need to create javascript, which registers itself

-as module

 '''